How Towers Tragedy Reverberates in Staten Island, a Ferry Ride Away From Ground Zero

 The island has long been known as a blue-collar borough, home to first responders and office workers who enjoyed a quick commute to Lower Manhattan by the ferry.

-“For Staten Island, 9/11 is a visceral part of our historical record,” said Councilmember Joe Borelli, who was a 19-year-old Marist College student on Sept.
-11.
+“For Staten Island, 9/11 is a visceral part of our historical record,” said City Councilmember Joe Borelli, who was a 19-year-old Marist College student on Sept.
+11, 2001.

 In the 20 years since, dozens of streets have been named for those who died in the terror attacks.
 Borelli hears the names of the lost mentioned all the time.